idris-community/idris2-tls/README.md

 This library depends on Stefan Hoeck's [idris2-sop](https://github.com/stefan-hoeck/idris2-sop) library to derive instances.

 # Example
-An example of how the TLS socket is used can be found [here](src/Tests/LTLS.idr).
+An example that send a HTTP request over TLS to server can be found [here](src/Tests/LTLS.idr).
 More examples on how to use the internal modules can be found in the [Tests](src/Tests) folder.

 # Support coverage